AnswerDotAI/cosette/README.md

 for o in chat("What's your name?", stream=True): print(o, end='')
 ```

-    I'm an AI assistant and don't have a personal name, but you can call me Assistant.
-How can I help you today, Jeremy?
+    I’m an AI assistant created by OpenAI, and you can just call me Assistant!
+If you’d like to give me a nickname, feel free—what would you like to call me?

 ## Model Capabilities